The ZX calculus is a language for surface code lattice surgery: The ZX calculus

-As a tensor notation, the ZX calculus enjoys several convenient properties which correspond to abstract representations of algebraic operations on either in the $Z$ or the $X$ eigenbases (such as arithmetic on bit-values in the standard basis).
-These properties may be expressed as transformations of diagrams which preserve equality.
-These properties are known as the Frobenius axioms, and are as follows --- where throughout, blank nodes denote either red or green (with the same colour throughout each equation), provided that the sum of the angles in each diagram are equivalent mod $2\pi$: ~\\[-3ex] These properties along with their adjoints and associativity allow us to reduce nodes of higher in- and out-degree in arbitrary ways, using the nodes of Eqns.~\eqref{eqn:lollipops} and~\eqref{ZXnodes}, so long as the composite diagram has the correct in- and out-degree and the same total angle~\cite[Ch.\ 8.6.1]{zxbook}.
+As a tensor notation, the ZX calculus enjoys several convenient properties which correspond to abstract representations of equality tests and copying in either in the $Z$ or the $X$ eigenbases.

+These properties allow us to reduce nodes of higher in- and out-degree in arbitrary ways, using the nodes of Eqns.~\eqref{eqn:lollipops} and~\eqref{ZXnodes}, so long as the composite diagram has the correct in- and out-degree and the same total angle~\cite[Ch.\ 8.6.1]{zxbook}.
+For instance, using Eqns.~\eqref{eqn:AssociativeLaws} and~\eqref{eqn:FrobeniusLaws}, we may without confusion define nodes of degree 4 from compositions of nodes of degree 3 (where again we require that mod~$2\pi$ sum of the phases remains constant through each equation): We may recursively define nodes of any degree in this way.
 This is the so-called \emph{Spider {Law}}, {and also} allows us to simplify diagrams by merging nodes of degree $1$ and $2$ of the same colour by adding their angles~\cite[Ch.\ 9.4]{zxbook}.
-The left-most equality also allows for simplification by reducing the number of nodes: {for instance,} if the sum of the angles is a multiple of $2\pi$, the resulting operation simply represents the identity, in which case we may remove the node without changing the meaning of the diagram.
-Finally, for angles $\alpha = k \pi$ for integer $k$, we may describe a simple rule for commuting nodes of degree $2$, past differently coloured nodes of degree $3$: For both Eqns.~\eqref{eqn:bialgebras} and~\eqref{copy}, the reflection of the equalities about the horizontal axis also hold.
+Eqn.~\eqref{eqn:Frobenius1-1} also allows for simplification by reducing the number of nodes: {for instance,} if the sum of the angles is a multiple of $2\pi$, the resulting operation simply represents the identity operator $\mathbbm 1$, in which case we may remove the node without changing the meaning of the diagram.

+Finally, for angles $\alpha = k \pi$ for integer $k$, we may describe a simple rule for commuting nodes of degree $2$, past differently coloured nodes of degree $3$: ~\\[-2ex] The reflection of Eqn.~\eqref{copy} about the vertical axis also holds, and represents the sense in which the nodes of one colour correspond to simple arithmetic operations on information stored in the ``distinguished basis'' of the other colour.
 These rules in effect provide a reduced instruction set for transformation and evaluation of tensors, which is well-suited for automated reasoning about equivalence of quantum procedures \cite{kissinger2015quantomatic}.